Auclstudent/BSC_PSY_DIS_2020/README.txt

-Title of publication: Networks of Comorbid Childhood Psychopathology
+Title of publication: Investigating Psychopathological Comorbidity in Childhood and Adolescence using Network Analysis

 3RD YEAR UNDERGRADUATE PSYCHOLOGY FINAL RESEARCH DISSERTATION

+All code within this project folder was written by the author of this disseration ("Auclstudent").

 PROJECT DESCRIPTION
 -------------------